-Even people who are relatively knowledgeable about what the Bible says regarding various matters may often not apply to their life what the Bible is intended to teach.
+Even people who are relatively knowledgeable about what the Bible says regarding various matters may not make much effort to implement in their life many of the teachings of the Bible.
 In this regard, James 1:22 states, “[B]e doers of the word, and not hearers only, deceiving yourselves.”

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we are quoting a source that uses a different translation.]